Bob Hope Airport

-Car hire counters are available in Terminal B and include Alamo, Avis, Budget, Enterprise, Hertz and National.
+Car hire companies represented at the airport include Alamo, Avis, Budget, Enterprise, Hertz and National.

-Taxis available on the islands in front of the airport terminal include City Cab, United Taxi and Yellow or Checker cabs.
-The initial charge for a taxi is $2.85, and $2.70 for every subsequent mile.
-It costs about $70 for the 12-mile (20km) trip to the LA city centre.
+Taxis available on the islands in front of the airport terminal include City Cab, United Taxi and Checker Cab.

 Transfer between terminals

 There are several parking options available at the airport.
 The parking structures are well-marked and easy to locate.
 Short-term parking is $3 for 30 minutes, $5 for an hour, and $13 for two hours.
-Long-term parking in economy lots A, B and C is $3 for one hour and $5 for two hours; with a daily maximum of $10.
+Long-term parking in economy lots A, B and C is $3 for one hour and $5 for two hours; $10-$13 per day.
 Valet parking is available for $23 per day.

 You can get flights to Bob Hope Airport on national carriers like Alaska Airlines, American Airlines, Delta, JetBlue, Southwest, United Express, US Airways and Horizon Air.
 Direct flights are available from Seattle, Portland, Dallas, Salt Lake City, Las Vegas, Denver, San Francisco, Phoenix and New York City.

-There is free wifi internet access available throughout the airport - just open your browser and surf to your heart's content.
+There is free wifi access available throughout the airport.

 There are no currently no business lounges or meeting facilities at the airport.